sceutre/flux-ux/README.md

 Balanced against those gains is the increased ceromony.
 In our chatbox app we have around 1000 server rpcs calls in our codebase, and about 30 or so push call sites.
 The push is fine as actions (and indeed that's basically what we're doing) but the 1000 rpc calls means naively 1000 actions to communicate the results.

-Hoefully we'd abe able to hide some of those calls inside the Bridge as a higher order invocation.
+Hopefully we'd abe able to hide some of those calls inside the Bridge as a higher order invocation.
 We could also have a generic rpcFinished(requestId, data) action although that seems like a modelling fail.
 More experience with large code bases is required.